Consumer Medicine Information

 Some medicines may interact with clarithromycin.
 These include:

-medicines used to prevent blood clotting, such as warfarin
+medicines used to prevent blood clotting (e.g. warfarin, cilostazol)

-some medicines used for epilepsy such as phenytoin, valproate, carbamazepine and hexobarbital
+some medicines used for epilepsy (e.g. phenytoin, valproate, carbamazepine, hexobarbital)

-digoxin, quinidine and disopyramide, used to treat heart complaints
+some medicines used to treat heart complaints (e.g. digoxin, quinidine, disopyramide,

 medicines used to treat sleeplessness such as triazolam